Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Introduction

+A plethora of mechanical devices, including quartz tuning forks \cite{Blaauwgeers2007,Bradley2009}, vibrating wires \cite{Yano2005}, grids \cite{Efimov2009}, spheres \cite{Jager1995}, and recently MEMS and NEMS devices \cite{Defoort2016,Guenault2019,Zheng2016} have been used to probe the properties of the quantum fluids $^3$He and $^4$He.
+The pursuit for higher sensitivity has led to dramatic reduction in the size of the devices, and an increase in the surface-area to volume ratio.
+Thus, the mass enhancement from the fluid is becoming more and more important.
+We hope that our systematic approach to account for the mass enhancement in the analysis will make comparison of results obtained with different types of devices more straightforward.

-Density of thermal excitations in superfluid $^4$He increases with increasing temperature.
-At temperatures between \SI{0.2}{ \kelvin} and \SI{0.7}{\kelvin}, momentum exchange with ballistic quasiparticles scattering from device is the dominant dissipation mechanism.
-At $T \gtrsim \SI{0.7}{\kelvin}$, interactions between quasiparticles are important, and viscous drag dominates dissipation.
-We explain the devices' response using existing hydrodynamic models in all the different temperature regimes, and achieve good understanding of device-fluid interactions.
-This is a prequisite for detailed analysis of vortex dynamics in superfluid $^4$He, and in $^3$He where the physics is more involved.
+Density of thermal excitations in superfluid $^4$He increases with increasing temperature, and at $T \gtrsim \SI{0.2}{\kelvin}$, momentum exchange with ballistic quasiparticles takes over as the dominant dissipation mechanism in our devices.
+At $T \gtrsim \SI{0.7}{\kelvin}$, interactions between quasiparticles become important, and viscous drag dominates dissipation.
+We explain the devices' response using existing models in all the temperature regimes, and achieve good understanding of device-fluid interactions.
+This is a prequisite for detailed analysis of vortex dynamics in superfluid $^4$He, and in superfluid $^3$He where the physics is more involved.
 Remarkably, the devices are useful thermometers in all the temperature regimes, spanning over four orders of magnitude in dissipation.